JujuAdams/Snitch/4.3/README.md

 <p align="center">Logging and crash handling system for GameMaker Studio 2022 LTS by <a href="https://www.jujuadams.com/" target="_blank">Juju Adams</a></p>

 <p align="center"><a href="https://github.com/JujuAdams/Snitch/releases/">Download the .yymps</a></p>
-<p align="center">Chat about Snitch on the <a href="https://discord.gg/CuPYwhm8J9">Discord server</a></p>

 &nbsp;

 **What platforms does Snitch support?**

-In principle, everything!
+Everything apart from HTML5!
 I've not tested outside of Windows but Snitch relies exclusively on native GameMaker functions so whatever GameMaker supports Snitch should too.
 You might run into edge cases on other platforms; please [report any bugs](https://github.com/JujuAdams/Snitch/issues) if and when you find them.

 &nbsp;